-\begin{remark} We claim that such a subspace as required in (H2) does exist.
-As $\Phi$ spans $V$ (see Definition~\ref{def:root_system} (a)), the root system is not finite (see \cite[Proposition~4.9]{Kac83}).
-This yields that $R \cap L(\Phi) \neq \{0\}$, since else the finite system $\Phi/R$ would be isomorphic to $\Phi$. \end{remark}
+\begin{remark} We claim that such a subspace as required in (H3) exists.
+By Lemma~2.3 (c) the root system is not finite (see \cite[Proposition~4.9]{Kac83}).
+This yields $R \cap L(\Phi) \neq \{0\}$, since otherwise the finite system $\Phi/R$ would be isomorphic to $\Phi$. \end{remark}